r4mz3r0/socialism/README.md

 # Does believing in socialism mean you have to give away your belongings and live in extreme poverty?
 *No*
 - Socialist are allowed to participate in their economic system while maintaining their beliefs.
+- Socialism is about shared ownership.
+We all deserve the fruits of our labor.